 Kalanchoe is a succulent that is native to Madagascar.
 It has thick, fleshy leaves that are green or red in color.
 The flowers of the Kalanchoe are white, yellow, or pink, and they bloom in the spring and summer.

 These are just a few of the many unusual spiky houseplants that you can add to your collection.
-With proper care, they will thrive and add interest and beauty to your home.
+Furthermore, with proper care, they will thrive and, in turn, add both interest and beauty to your home, enhancing your space in a unique way.

 The Most Challenging Spiky Houseplants To Keep